anabaei/Blockchain/README.md

 // type nvm in terminal you should see it is running nvm install v4
-// if apt-get not working try using yum since amazon starting using it sudo apt update sudo apt-get install libzmq3-dev build-essential
+// if apt-get not working try using yum since amazon is on RedHat base
+sudo apt update
+sudo apt-get install libzmq3-dev build-essential

+sudo apt-get install git /// to install git or use sudo yum install git

 sudo apt install node-gyp  // this is c++ interpretter npm -g install bitcore@4.1.0